Politico

-Politico (stylized in all caps), known originally as The Politico, is a German-owned political newspaper company based in Arlington County, Virginia, US, that covers politics and policy in the United States and internationally.
-It primarily distributes content online but also produces printed newspapers, radio, and podcasts.
+Politico (stylized in all caps), known originally as The Politico, is an American political digital newspaper company founded by American banker and media executive Robert Allbritton in 2007.
+It covers politics and policy in the United States and internationally, with publications dedicated to politics in the U.S., European Union, United Kingdom, and Canada, among others.
+Primarily providing distributed news, analysis and opinion online, it also produces printed newspapers, radio, and podcasts.
 Its coverage focuses on topics such as the federal government, lobbying and the media.